chameleon-system/chameleon-base/UPGRADE-6.3.md

 ## ckEditor

 The custom skin moonocolor is deprecated.
-If you have an extension of chameleonConfig.js please be sure, that you change the skin to `config.skin = 'moono-lisa';` and the color to: `config.uiColor = '#f0f3f5';`
+If you have an extension of chameleonConfig.js please be sure to change the skin to `config.skin = 'moono-lisa';` and the color to: `config.uiColor = '#f0f3f5';`

 # Changed Interfaces and Method Signatures